embededbuild/Black_Void/README.md

 BTN BACK   → GPIO 26
 ```

-> **Note:** The NRF24L01+ and SD card share the same SPI bus.
-The SD chip-select is held HIGH during NRF24 operations to prevent bus contention.
+> **Note:** The NRF24L01+ and SD card share the same SPI bus (VSPI).
+Button pin modes are re-asserted after any WiFi/esp_wifi call, since the radio driver transiently releases the GPIO mux on those pins.

 ---